 REAL ID refers to a set of security standards established by Congress in 2005 for card issuance, card design and application processing that states must follow when issuing driver’s licenses and other forms of identification.
 The law mandates that any American citizen must show REAL ID-compliant identification when boarding a domestic flight, accessing federal facilities or entering a nuclear power plant.
 However, not all state-issued IDs follow those standards yet.

-DHS has extended the initial enforcement deadline for REAL ID compliance from January 22, 2018 to October 10, 2018.
-All but two jurisdictions (American Samoa and Northern Mariana Islands) have either received an extension or are complaint and these two jurisdictions are under review for the extension.
+DHS has extended the initial enforcement deadline for REAL ID compliance from January 22, 2018 to January 22, 2019.
+All jurisdictions have either received an extension or are compliant.
 So, the answer to the question is yes, you will be able to use your driver’s license to board a plane in 2018.

 Review DHS’s map of compliant, not compliant and extension-pending states:

-If for some reason a state that has an extension does not comply with the conditions of the extension, the Transportation Security Administration, or TSA, has no alternative under current law but to reject non-REAL ID-compliant IDs after October of this year.
+If for some reason a state that has an extension does not comply with the conditions of the extension, the Transportation Security Administration, or TSA, has no alternative under current law but to reject non-REAL ID-compliant IDs after January of next year.

 In the event a driver’s license is not REAL ID compliant, the following forms of identification can be used to board an aircraft: passport; U.S. military ID; DHS trusted traveler card; or, a Transportation Worker Identification Credential (TWIC).